Posted by : Aahil Shaik Thursday, July 30, 2020

 - New Kiswa replaces with year old Kiswa which covers Kaaba on the 2nd day of Hajj pilgrimage, Its old tradition, continuing from centuries.

-- During Hajj pilgrims use colorful umbrellas to cool down.
+- During Hajj pilgrimage colorful umbrellas are used to cool down.

 - Hajj pilgrims throw pebbles (small stones) at the 3 pillars at Mina as part of the Hajj ritual called Jamarat, Here the 3 pillars represent the devil.